 The presence of Spanish loanwords in the Italian language is an impressive linguistic phenomenon.
-An even stronger influence can be observed in the southern Italian dialects: the similarities between Neapolitan and Spanish are in some cases uncanny.
+An even stronger Spanish influence can be observed among southern Italian dialects: the similarities between Neapolitan and Spanish are in some cases uncanny.

-Some Neapolitan words sound more like Spanish than Italian!
-This seems a mysterious enigma, but it isn’t: the reasons are, as we will explain later, simply historical.
+Some Neapolitan words sound more like Spanish than Italian.
+This seems mysterious, but the reasons are, as we will explain later, simply historical.

-Linguists have found many Neapolitans words which are related to similar Spanish words.
+Linguists have found many Neapolitan words which are related to similar Spanish words.

-Throughout this article, there will be greater emphasis on those words which are used to discuss social life and behaviour.
+Throughout this article, there will be greater emphasis on those words which are used to discuss social life and behavior.
 Keep in mind: they are not the only ones!